Millerborn/prime-todo-app/README.md

 Linux and macOS:
 ```
-cd terraform/client/
+cd terraform/client
 terraform plan # verify changes
 terraform apply # create resources in AWS

-cd terraform/server/
+cd terraform/server
 terraform plan # verify changes
 terraform apply # create resources in AWS
-Terraform will output the api_gateway_invoke_url - this must be added to the client/src/API.ts file as the `apiGatewayUrl` variable
+# Terraform will output the api_gateway_invoke_url,
+# this must be added to the client/src/API.ts file as the `apiGatewayUrl` variable
 ```

 ## Deploying